 You may be surprised to learn that many of the published books you read are not, in fact, written by the author listed on the cover.
 This is especially true for many politicians and celebrities who publish books with their names listed as the author.
 The Sarah Palin book Going Rogue: An American Life was actually written by a ghostwriter.
-Individuals like Sarah Palin who wish to tell their story, but lack either the time or writing skills to do so, often turn to ghostwriters.
+Individuals such as Sarah Palin who wish to tell their story, but lack either the time or the writing skills to do so, often turn to ghostwriters.
 Choosing a professional ghostwriter is paramount to ensuring the success of a publication.

 The following article discusses how Sarah Palin’s decision to hire Lynn Vincent as her ghostwriter played a major role in the success of her first book, Going Rogue: An American Life.
 This is a prime example of how even the most famous — or infamous — politicians can use a bit of help in the writing department from time to time.